 Waxes are esters of higher fatty acids and higher monohydric alcohols.

-Waxes form a protective lubricant on human and animal skin and prevent plants from drying out.
-They are used in the pharmaceutical and perfumery industries in the manufacture of creams and ointments.
-An example is cetyl palmitic acid ester(cetin) - the main component spermacet.
-Spermaceti is secreted from the fat contained in the cranial cavities of sperm whales.
-Another example is melissil ester of palmitic acid- a component of beeswax.
+Waxes form a protective lubricant on the skin of humans and animals and protect plants from drying out.
+They are used in the pharmaceutical and perfume industries in the production of creams and ointments.
+An example is palmitic acid cetyl ester(cetin) - main component spermaceti.
+Spermaceti is secreted from the fat contained in the cavities of the skull of sperm whales.
+Another example is Palmitic acid melissil ester- component of beeswax.

 10.3.2.
 Fats and oils

-Fats and oils are the most abundant group of lipids.
-Most of them belong to triacylglycerols - complete esters of glycerol and HFA, although mono- and diacylglycerols are also found and are involved in the metabolism.
+Fats and oils are the most common group of lipids.
+Most of them belong to triacylglycerols - complete esters of glycerol and IVG, although mono- and diacylglycerols are also found and take part in metabolism.

 Fats and oils (triacylglycerols) are esters of glycerol and higher fatty acids.

-In the human body, triacylglycerols play the role of a structural component of cells or a storage substance ("fat depot").
-Their energy value is about twice that of proteins.
+In the human body, triacylglycerols play the role of a structural component of cells or a reserve substance (“fat depot”).
+Their energy value is approximately twice that of proteins

 or carbohydrates.
-However, an increased level of triacylglycerols in the blood is one of the additional risk factors for the development of coronary heart disease.
+However, elevated levels of triacylglycerols in the blood are one of the additional risk factors for the development of coronary heart disease.

-Solid triacylglycerols are called fats, liquid ones are called oils.
-Simple triacylglycerols contain residues of the same acids, mixed ones - different.
+Solid triacylglycerols are called fats, liquid triacylglycerols are called oils.
+Simple triacylglycerols contain residues of the same acids, while mixed ones contain residues of different ones.

-In the composition of triacylglycerols of animal origin, residues of saturated acids usually predominate.
-Such triacylglycerols are generally solids.
-In contrast, vegetable oils contain mainly residues of unsaturated acids and have a liquid consistency.
+Triacylglycerols of animal origin usually contain predominantly saturated acid residues.
+Such triacylglycerols are usually solids.
+On the contrary, vegetable oils contain mainly residues of unsaturated acids and have a liquid consistency.

-Below are examples of neutral triacylglycerols and their systematic and (in parentheses) commonly used trivial names based on the names of their constituent fatty acids are indicated.
+Below are examples of neutral triacylglycerols and their systematic and (in parentheses) commonly used trivial names, based on the names of their constituent fatty acids.

 10.3.3.
 Ceramides

-Ceramides are present in small amounts in the tissues of plants and animals.
+Ceramides are present in small quantities in the tissues of plants and animals.
 Much more often they are part of complex lipids - sphingomyelins, cerebrosides, gangliosides, etc.

 (see 10.4).